10 June – 25 June 2015

 Similar to our journey down the elephant’s trunk of Thailand, our first two days sort of blurred together, hence days 56 and 57 being one entry.
 It started with an early rise in Sophie’s hometown of Willenhall.
 We drove to her brother’s and he took us to the airport.
 There was no problem checking in, and the long-haul flight to the Dubai stopover was uneventful.
 We slept mostly on the flight connecting Dubai to Kuala Lumpur, although I did see something cool from on the way: we were flying east – from dawn toward the sunrise, and you could actually see the divide of light and day from the window.
 We landed at 3: 15pm in Kuala Lumpur airport and had the choice to take either a one hour taxi or a 25 minute train to the city center.
 The train was the fastest and cheapest option so we went with that.
 Then, at the train station, we jumped a cheap taxi to our hotel.
 The hotel wasn’t great.
 For starters, it had no windows.
 (At first we thought this was just an unlucky one off, but windowless hotel rooms were a feature all over Malaysia and Indonesia.)
 We showered and brushed our teeth, then slept for an hour.
 After that we took a walk into Chinatown, which was practically outside our hotel at the end of the street, and browsed the night market, grabbing some mediocre street food in a dirty looking – but busy – eatery, where the tables were manky and there were puddles beneath our feet.
 We walked around, knackered, deliberately fighting the urge to sleep so we could reset our body clocks.
 We found a 7/11, Nandos, KFC, and a McDonald’s all in close proximity to each other.
 When we decided it was late enough, we headed back, but to my great annoyance I actually woke up again before 4am, unable to sleep.
 When we first arrived in Bangkok, my jet lag was so slight it hardly inconvenienced me.
 This time round, it would be much harder to overcome.
 Sophie on the other hand looked delighted.
 She actually kept smiling at me in her sleep, taunting me.

 We never actually left the hotel till around 2pm.
 By that time I was in a bad mood, resentful our exhaustion had stolen much of the day.
 I showered in a cold and unpleasant cubical at the end of the hall (the showers were communal).
 Eventually we left to a monorail station up the road, finding our way to Times Square – the busy, fancy bit with a cinema and shopping malls.
 The whole monorail process was similar to the Metro system in Paris, easy and quick to get around on.
 We took a mental note of the name of our station for getting back later: it’s called Bukit Bintang.
 I found it was hot but not too hot.
 In fact, it was probably one of the cooler Asian countries we’d visited.
 We opted for cheaper food at a little St John’s Market-type shopping mall that’s over the road from the mega one, the Pavilion shopping mall, with the fancy shops.
 I think we just had rice and chicken in soy sauce, but it was very cheap.
-After that we headed over to the big mall, which is absolutely huge and very wealthy.
-It has popular brands like Givenchy, and even ones from back home that you mightn’t have thought would’ve made it out here, such as Topshop.
+After that we headed over to the big mall, which is absolutely huge and very wealthy, featuring brands like Givenchy, and even ones from back home that you mightn’t have thought would’ve made it out here, such as Topshop.

-Digression: Today is also a special moment in my life because Jurassic World, the latest installment to the Jurassic Park franchise, opened in cinemas!
+Digression: Today is a special day because Jurassic World, the latest installment to the Jurassic Park franchise, opened in cinemas!
 Although everything from the look of the film to the plot details that had leaked made me think the worst, I was still really excited to buy cinema tickets.
 And they only cost £3 each (probably would have cost closer to £15 back in England).
 The film was as it was, in English, with subtitles in Malay, but you quickly forgot about their existence.
 In the end I thought it was a good movie but a bad Jurassic Park one.
 But I could kind of let it slide given that it was more like a soft reboot than a genuine sequel.

 After the rebirth of my inner child we went to a Nandos in the mall before taking the monorail to the Petronas Towers.
-They’re huge and well illuminated, almost not looking real, like I’m staring at Jet Set Radio on someone’s TV screen with the cel-shaded graphics.
+They’re huge and well illuminated, almost not looking real, like I’m staring at an old Dreamcast game on someone’s TV screen with the cel-shaded graphics.
 We don’t go up to the tops of the towers because we narrowly missed the opening hours (they closed at 9pm).
 But we did stand at the foot of them and take a hundred selfies, till we managed to get one with us and them in appropriately.
 After what turned out to be quite an exciting day we headed back to the hotel, our jet lag again taking its toll.
 But after a break in the room we decided to explore Chinatown again.
 We went to the 7/11 for a toastie and – there is no God – discover the Malaysian stores don’t do them, that the cheese toastie must be something exclusive to Thailand.
 Instead they have a kettle so you can make a pot noodle.
 Walking back to the hotel again, we conclude that Chinatown is kind of creepy at night.
 It’s dirty and smelly, and strange men are just standing about.
 There are still food stalls open though, and people are eating, despite it being very late.
 We see the occasional backpacker/westerner, but nothing like the numbers we saw in Thai/Laos/Vietnam/Cambodia.
 In fact, from my impressions the majority of backpackers don’t seem to make it this far.
 This edgy walk reminded me of our first night in Bangkok a bit, and how we seemed alone and vulnerable on the new continent.
 But we were better equipped mentally this time.

 Kuala Lumpur/Forest Institute Research Malaysia – Day 60

 We’ve arranged to meet Cath in Chinatown and so we’re up and out early.
 We’ve also a renewed sense of positive thinking.
 Last night Sophie and I came up with a plan to cut our spending by a third.
 Austerity travelling, or, as we like to look at it, travelling like we’re supposed to do.
 The main way to save money, we find, is to stick with street food and avoid the gravity of the fancy restaurants.
 If we save just ten pounds each then that’s a massive £140 a week.
-We start immediately by eating rice and vegetable at a food court; the two of us come away well fed for a grand total of £3.
-We walk with Cath to the monorail and take it to KL Central, the train station; like the mall it’s stuffed with designer shops and very posh.
+We start immediately by eating rice and vegetables at a food court; the two of us come away well fed for a grand total of £3.
+We walk with Cath to the monorail and take it to KL Central, the train station.
+Like the mall it’s stuffed with designer shops and very posh.
 From there we take a train out of the city, to a suburban town where the Forest Institute Research Malaysia (FRIM) is.
 A tour of the Institute is a staggering £40 – I can’t remember if that’s each or together, still, it’s expensive, so we decide to just go in and take a look around for ourselves.
 (That’s another thing we’ve discovered about Malaysia.
-All of the tourist-ey day trips are very expensive compared to Thailand and co. confirming our suspicion that not many backpackers venture this south.)
+All of the tourist-ey day trips are very expensive compared to Thailand and co. confirming our suspicion that not many backpackers venture this far south.)

 There’s a taxi rank outside of the station.
 People are waiting and there are taxis but no taxi drivers.
 We’re told they’re either asleep or just not here.
-We stand idling in the quiet sunshine for about twenty minutes until one finally shows and the driver seems to have never heard of FRIM despite it being a popular tourist attraction in the area.
+We stand idling in the quiet sunshine for about twenty minutes until one finally shows and the driver has never heard of FRIM despite it being a popular tourist attraction in the area.
 He just wasn’t interested and instead a young Malay boy forces his way into the taxi.
-Finally another arrived and it was only a short drive to the gates.
+Fortunately, another arrived and it was only a short drive to the gates.
 Sophie and I are still exhausted from jet lag.
 It’s 5R in where the taxi drops us, but it’s and still a ten minute walk to the visitor center.
 The center is actually closed but we still manage to hire bikes for 8R.
 FRIM is unremarkable; there didn’t seem to be any tourists about at all.
 It’s possible we weren’t at the right part of it, I guess, or maybe we just came on the wrong day.
 It’s fun to ride about on the bikes; the breeze waking me up while simultaneously cooling me down.
 We stop to watch some primates scavenging through a rubbish skip.
 They look so human as they eat with their hands.
 We pass a trickling waterfall and spot a giant lizard ascending a tree on the way.
 The chain dropped on my bike so I had to get another bike from the hire center.
 My luck with bikes continues and I have to swap with Sophie who doesn’t seem to mind it as much as me.
 Cath’s is even worse and she struggles for a good part of the journey.

 We return the bikes and walk back to the entrance; I’m literally falling asleep as we walk.
 A man at the gate rings us a taxi but recommends we hail one from the road to avoid extortionate rates.
 We do hail one, a nice man who for 20R takes us straight to the centre of Kuala Lumpar.
 From there we take the monorail to our neck of the woods, Cath getting off at her stop on the way.
 At the hotel I collapse on the bed and sleep for an hour-and-a-half.
 Afterwards, Sophie gets in touch with Cath and we head for Nandos AGAIN.
 I know what you’re thinking – what happened to the masterplan, Neil?
 But Nandos is cheap here, doesn’t look or smell bad like most of the eateries in the area, and we still keep it under budget so it’s fine.